-After practicing for several years at one of the most respected and top-rated defense firms in Louisiana, Collin and three other experienced lawyers formed Mansfield Melancon with the goal of providing his clients the personal attention that they deserve and expect from their attorney.
+After practicing for several years at one of the most respected and top-rated defense firms in New Orleans, Louisiana, Collin and three other experienced personal injury lawyers formed Mansfield Melancon with the goal of providing all clients the personal attention and dedication that they deserve and expect from their attorney.

-Collin has experience advocating for clients in both Louisiana federal and state courts.
-He has handled cases ranging from complex business disputes to individual disagreements.
+Collin has experience advocating for clients in both federal and state courts throughout Louisiana.
+He has handled cases ranging from wrongful deaths, sexual abuse/trauma, serious personal injuries, complex business disputes, and individual disagreements.
 Collin is admitted to practice in all Louisiana state courts, in the United States District Courts for the Eastern, Middle, and Western Districts of Louisiana, and the United States Fifth Circuit Court of Appeals.

-Collin received his J.D. from Loyola University New Orleans College of Law where he graduated summa cum laude and first in his class in the Louisiana Civil Law Division.
-Upon graduation, Collin received Loyola’s highest award to a graduating law student, the Spirit of St. Ignatius Award.
-During his time at Loyola, Collin was a member of Loyola’s Law Review for two years.
-He also participated in the Willem C. Vis International Commercial Arbitration Moot competition.
+Collin received his J.D. from Loyola University New Orleans College of Law, where he graduated summa cum laude and first in his class in the Louisiana Civil Law Division.
+Upon graduation, Collin received Loyola Law School’s highest award to a graduating law student, the Spirit of St. Ignatius Award.
+During his time at Loyola, Collin was a member of Loyola’s Law Review for two years, as well as, a board member his last year in law school.
+He also participated in the Willem C. Vis International Commercial Arbitration Moot competition, competing in Vienna, Austria.
 Collin also served as the Chief Justice of Loyola’s Honor Board.
 Before practicing law, Collin served as a commissioned sheriff’s deputy in East Baton Rouge Parish, where he was assigned to the uniform patrol division.